Get thicker, fuller hair with dermatologist developed treatments

 • Traction alopecia.
 This form of hair loss, also known as ponytail alopecia, happens when tight hairstyles like ponytails, buns, and braids repeatedly put strain on hair follicles.

 One evidence-based option is topical minoxidil, sometimes sold under the brand name Rogaine®.
 This medication is believed to work by prolonging the anagen (growth) phase of the hair cycle.
-It may also increase blood flow to the hair follicles, which enhances the delivery of oxygen and nutrients to support new hair growth.
+It may also increase blood flow to hair follicles, which enhances the delivery of oxygen and nutrients to support new hair growth.

-Topical minoxidil is available for women over-the-counter (OTC) as a 2% solution or 5% foam.
-Oral minoxidil can be prescribed off-label to treat hair loss.
+Topical minoxidil is available for women over the counter as a 2% liquid solution or 5% foam.
+You can get both of these through Hers.

 You also have a few non-medication options for addressing hair loss, including: